Lorillard Tobacco Company

 At the end of the nineteenth century, P. Lorillard and Company stood as one of the leading recognized brand-name manufacturers in America, one of the oldest manufacturers of tobacco products, and was the nation's largest manufacturer of tobacco.
 It became synonymous with the production of all manner of tobacco including snuff, plug, chewing, and smoking tobacco, numbering over 160 brands.
 In 1883, the company reported sales of over $10 million a year in domestic and foreign trade from the production of over 25 million pounds of tobacco products.

-In the early 1870s, the Lorillard Company moved to 111 First Street, Jersey City, and manufactured tobacco products as well as snuff.
-It took over a Greek Revival brick building that was constructed in 1866 by an unknown artist for one of the nation's first conglomerates, the American Screw Company, which fronted on Washington Street.
+In the early 1870s, the Lorillard Company moved to 111 First Street and manufactured tobacco products as well as snuff.
+It took over a Greek Revival brick building that was constructed in 1866 for one of the nation's first conglomerates, the American Screw Company, which fronted on Washington Street.
 It soon became part of the growing industrial complex in Jersey City.
-In 1868 Charles Siedler (Jersey City mayor, 1876-1878) became a partner with the company.
+In 1868 Charles Siedler, who would serve as Jersey City's mayor (1876-1878), became a partner with the company.

 In 1883, Industries of New Jersey, Hudson, Passaic, and Bergen Counties published the following description of the company: